AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 1. All demo's are in a virtual Linux environment.

 For Windows: use WSL with Ubuntu. <br>
-We'll use an Ubuntu 22.04.2 LTS Desktop image based VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>
+We'll use an Ubuntu 22.04.2 LTS Desktop image based VM with 8GB mem (or min 4GB), 2 CPU on a minimum 25GB disk.<br>

 1.1.
 Make sure openssh-server is installed on the VM: